5 Steps for Taking Your Product to Market

 You've been through development and testing.
 You've conducted the focus groups and took a deep dive into market research.
-The packaging for your product is perfected, and All you have to do now is sell it.
+The packaging for your product is perfected, and al you have to do now is to sell it.

 Unfortunately, easier said than done.
 Getting your message out—despite the revolutionary nature of your product—involves overcoming consumer doubts, beating the competition, and setting a price point that makes money for you without turning off potential buyers.

 To that end, you need exceptional product knowledge, creativity, imagination, persistence, and a ton of energy.
 However, if you adhere to the following steps, you should see the results you're looking for.
 And don't worry.
 Whether you're a professional speaker, coach, entertainer, or advertising professional, the strategy is still the same.